AntonisK95/SEGCOND/README.md

 # Prediction of genomic regions participating in the formation of transcriptional condensates

-This repository contains scripts related to the 3 main steps of a computational pipeline that aims to propose genomic regions that participate in the formation of transcriptional condensates.
+This repository contains scripts related to a computational pipeline that aims to propose genomic regions that participate in the **formation of transcriptional condensates**.

 More details for this pipeline may be found in our paper:
 **"Identification of transcriptional condensate-associated genomic regions through the integration of multi-omics data"**